Sunday, March 30, 2025

 (But what new series will O'Keefe release next to keep up the tempo?)

 Personally, I can't wait.
-So, if YOU want to find out more, keep an eye out for my in-depth review of the entire series, due out later this month in Amazing Stories.
+So, if YOU want to find out more, keep an eye out for my in-depth review of the entire series, hopefully, due out later this month in Amazing Stories.

 Monday, February 24, 2025